 • Legislation, framework and professional practice

 • Play, development and learning for school

 During the course, you will aim to work 250 placement hours in childcare settings.

 The department puts on a range of activities and trips for learners, with a week put aside each term to focus on your personal development, team skills and experience of the wider world beyond where we live and learn.

 Assessment is by a combination of observations, written assessments, set tasks and other evidence.

-The course is an excellent preparation for the Level 3 Childcare and Education Diploma or the Level 3 Children and Young People's Workforce Diploma.
+The course is an excellent preparation for the Level 3 Childcare and Education Diploma or the Level 3 Diploma for the Children and Young People's Workforce.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*